rust-stuco/lectures/week8/ownership_p2.md

 ```

 <!--
+Make sure to spend time on this!
+If students do not understand this, they are not going to
+understand the entire section.

 Normally you wouldn't do `return self.my_str;` and instead just do `self.my_str`, but this makes it
 clear what is happening
 -->